junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > And if he did, he'd never end up trapped inside a holy fire circle, with Dean being the one standing on the other side, staring him down.
 >
 > The fire heated the air quickly, distorting the view when they looked at each other.
-The heat came close to his skin. *It could actually kill him.* Cas realized with a stun. *This is the first time that Dean actually threatened him with something that could actually kill him.*
+The heat came close to his skin. *It could actually kill him.* Cas realized with an actual flabbergastation. *This is the first time that Dean actually threatened him with something that could actually hurt him and kill him.*
 >
+> He knew Dean would probably be pissed when or if he found out, but he didn't know Dean would be so angry that he might threaten to kill him with Holy fire.
+But after all, he had it coming.
+He might just deserve it for how much he hurt him, and it didn't seem to matter that he was just trying to protect him -- not like he could admit the very deep-down reason why he did it all, after all.
+>
 > Cas's eyes swept around the room, unsettled.
 Panicked, if he had to admit.
-He wasn't ready to admit the truths -- not the deal with Crowley, not all the other things he buried down, not the way he looked at Dean, not the reason why he made the deal in the first place.
-Eventually, yes, but not now.
+He wasn't ready to admit the truths -- not the deal with Crowley, not all the other things he buried down, not the way he looked at Dean, not the reason why he made the deal in the first place -- eventually, probably, but not now.
 He didn't think it would come so quickly.
 >
 > "Let me go!"
 Cas said, eying the fire consciously, turning to them one by one.
 In every direction, the fire licked dangerously close, threatening to burn his clothes, then his flesh, then his grace and his true form and his wings.
-Dean could just be standing there, watching his wings torched to the ground. *Would Dean feel sorry for him?* Cas wondered. *Or maybe just too angry to care, especially after he found out his deal with Crowley?*
+Dean could just be standing there, watching his wings torched to the ground, becoming a burned mark like when all these other angels died. *Would Dean feel sorry for him then?
+After his death?* Cas wondered. *Or maybe just too angry to care, just standing there watching, especially after he found out his deal with Crowley?*
 >
 > Cas looked down, bitter at the thought.
-The fire dyed everything in the room red, almost like bloodied.
+The fire dyed everything in the room red, almost like blood.
+It was too dangerously distracting to think about anything when he had to be conscious about keeping all his wings inside the circle even in the ethereal plane.
+But he was still distracted, thinking about the Dean in his memory and the Dean standing before him, nonetheless.
 >
 > "We gotta talk," Dean said, slowly, cautiously, standing up from his sitting position, moving closer to him.
 There was only the fire between them now, a blockage that he could never across without being killed.
 >
-> Dean's eyes were careful, constrained, looking at the angel like approaching a caged dangerous creature, like... approaching someone he didn't know, and powerful, and dangerous.
+> Dean's eyes were careful, constrained, guarded, looking at the angel like approaching a caged dangerous creature, like... approaching someone he didn't know, and powerful, and dangerous.
 >
 > Cas read his eyes, and pained immediately.
 Dean never looked at him with eyes like these.
-Never as enemy, not since after the first day.
+Never as enemy, not since the first day, not ever.
 >
 > "About what?
 Let me go!"
 Cas tried again.
 But deep down, slowly, definitely, he knew it was over.
 One way or another, Dean would find out everything, and there would be no going back.
 They were friends, and he was contented as being nothing more than a friend, but now, nothing.
 He'd be nothing at all, or worse, enemy.
 Dean was trapping him and cornering him like he would to a demon, an archangel, the Devil.
 He had made himself their enemy.
-Cas found his chest tight with the aching that was growing very consistently over the years.
+Cas found his chest tightened with the aching sensation that was growing very consistently over the years.
+He couldn't breathe, he couldn't feel his vessel's heart beating, he couldn't feel the *life* in him at this moment.
 >
+> Under Dean's guarded and alarmed look, Cas felt, he was dying a little every single second.
+He was being killed by the pain inside his own heart, and inside Dean's eyes.
+Ashes from the aching piling up his chest, blocking his breath.
+He wondered if the ash was just his imagination or actually his wings were already burning with the Holy fire for him being not careful enough, for hoping to stand closer to the edge of the Holy fire ring, to be closer to Dean.
+>
+> But it didn't help reducing any trace of hurt or alarm from Dean's eyes.
+>
 > The proofs were clear, and abundant.
 Truth was, he wasn't being as careful as he thought he was.
 The slipped line of Kryptonite, burning the wrong bones, the demon place being too clean.
 There were too many evidences, but they didn't know for sure, not yet.
 He might still have a chance walking out of here as their *friend*.
 >
 > "It was hard to understand.
 It's hard to explain."
 Cas wasn't lying when he tried that.
 It wasn't enough.
 It was far from enough.
 It was too vague, too hollow, too... hard to understand.
 But how could he make it any clearer, when even *he* was still trying to understand, let alone explaining?
 The tightness on his chest clenched harder.
-It felt something buried inside there, somewhere deep deep down, was trying to crawl out, trying to declare itself to the world, to the man standing before him.
+It felt something buried inside there, somewhere deep deep down, was trying to crawl out ugly, trying to declare itself to the world, to the man standing before him.
 But he couldn't.
 He couldn't allow it.
 He just couldn't.
 Couldn't let it ruin what they had -- if he still had it.
 They were friends, after all -- hopefully still.
 >
-> "You got to look at me, man."
-Dean started, standing at the other side of the fire ring.
-Every line on his face was screaming disbelief and hurt, and pain, and aching, and something else, everything else that he couldn't quite read clearly.
+> "You got to look at me, man," Dean started, moving as close as he could at the other side of the fire ring.
+Holy or not, that fire might burn him too if he moved one inch closer, but Dean didn't care.
+Every line on his face was screaming disbelief and hurt, and pain, and aching, and something else, everything else that Cas couldn't quite read clearly.
 So Cas just read harder, watching his lips thinned, his eyebrows burrowed, his eyes watered.
+>
-"You got to level with me and tell me what's going on.
+> "You got to level with me and tell me what's going on.
 Look me in the eye and tell me you're not working with Crowley."
 >
 > Cas looked at him, trapped in those eyes, trapped by the silent pleading in there.
 Dean was praying, he realized, inside his head, silently, probably even unconsciously. *Please, please tell me you're still my friend.
 Please tell me I can still trust you.
 Please, Cas.
 Tell me the truth.*
 >